I couldn’t believe my eyes when I read……..

 Here is the coolest part:

-This device performs flexibly with both 115V or 230V.
+This device performs flexibly with both 115V and 230V.
 Taking assistance from other tools is entirely unnecessary when connecting the device into power input receptacles.
 It will automatically adjust itself to the input power, and in your expected power source, it will deliver top-notch ARC performance.
 Moreover, it comes with a user manual and setup chart, making the setup process straightforward.

 - Hassle-free setup process.